 Land IQ draws on multiple lines of evidence including agronomic and remote sensing knowledge, unique field boundaries, robust on-the-ground verification, publicly available imagery and other spatial and non-spatial resources.
 Because Land IQ’s approach does not rely on surveys or extrapolation, the result is an accuracy of 96 percent or greater, more accurate than other methods.

-In general, Land IQ data consistently indicates that California Almond acreage is between 5-9 percent higher than the annual USDA National Agricutlural Statistics Service (NASS) almond acreage reports, as seen in a comparative analysis of 2010, 2012 and 2014.
-However, this does not mean that the industry can expect a larger crop than is currently projected by NASS in the 2016 California Almond Objective Measurement Report.
+In general, Land IQ data consistently indicates that California Almond acreage is higher than the annual USDA National Agricultural Statistics Service (NASS) almond acreage reports, as seen in a comparative analysis of 2010, 2012, 2014 and 2016.
+However, this does not mean that the industry can expect a larger crop than is currently projected by NASS in the annual California Almond Objective Measurement Report.
 Rather, the historical difference indicates that the NASS production per acre (yield) statistic has consistently been an overestimate due to historic underestimation of industry acreage.

-Land IQ’s findings will be evaluated and used by NASS to fine-tune the official almond acreage surveys and other forecasts and reports, and serve as a complimentary almond industry resource.
+Land IQ’s findings are being evaluated and used by NASS to fine-tune the official almond acreage surveys and other forecasts and reports, and serve as a complimentary almond industry resource.
 The NASS crop and acreage reports are the official USDA estimates and will continue to be the official statistics for the industry.
-ABC, NASS and Land IQ have begun conversations about how to work together in the future to ensure improved accuracy across industry reports and forecasts.
+To ensure improved accuracy across industry reports and forecasts, ABC, NASS and Land IQ are working together to leverage the strength of the different methodologies to provide increasingly precise data.

 See the Almond Industry Maps factsheet to learn more about the map’s methodology, findings, applications and how it compares to official industry statistics.

 Contact Land IQ’s support staff at email@example.com or 916.265.6358.